wordjelly/Auth/README.md

 In app/views/layouts :

-It creates a basic mailer.html.erb, and mailer.text.erb.
+It creates a basic __mailer.html.erb__, and __mailer.text.erb__.
 These are layouts that will be used by default for any email sent out from your app.
 Whether for notification or devise or anything else.
 The ApplicationMailer by default uses "mailer.html.erb" as its layout file.

 In app/views/my_notification_mailer :